01 Aug Timberyard: natural wine (& whisky) in Edinburgh

 - Raspberry, Crème Fraîche & Angelica – a herb whose stems are usually candied (I make jam out of them) and which grows out the back at Timberyard … it is also one of the favourite plants in my garden, as it is so tall and majestic.

-Apart from the food and the drink, I liked the attention to design at Timberyard … the Scottish ceramics, the linen napkins, the tartan rugs, the wood logs, the antlers… and the recorded noise of a rain storm in the toilets.
+Attention to detail and design prevailed at Timberyard: the Scottish ceramics, the linen napkins, the tartan rugs, the wood logs, the antlers… and the recorded noise of a rain storm in the toilets.
 A Scandinavian feel, but then Scotland is just across the North Sea from Norway.

-The restaurant is a passion project and a family affair, of the Radford family, with mother and father, well-known local restaurateurs, taking a back seat to their offspring chef Ben, bar manager Jo and media manager Abi.
+The restaurant is a passion project and a family affair, of the Radford family.
+Mother and father are both well-known local restaurateurs.
+They have taken a back seat here at Timberyard, handing it over to their offspring, Ben, Jo and Abi.

 The courtyard at Timberyard

-I was to see lots of wild foxgloves when I travelled up to the Moray Forth that afternoon, along the coast to Aberdeen and then inland from Inverurie to Forres.
+I was to see lots of wild foxgloves that afternoon.
+I was to travel by train along the coast to Aberdeen and then inland to Forres and the Moray Firth.

 The entrance to the restaurant retains the warehouse feel.
 It can be easy to miss.

-My friends thought I was mad taking the train to the Moray Firth from London, a 10-hour journey, just so that I could stop off at Timberyard.
+My friends thought I was mad taking the train to the Moray Firth from London, a 10-hour journey.
+All in the name of stopping off at Timberyard.
 Everyone else going to the wedding from London took the plane to Inverness.

 The trip to Timberyard was definitely worth it.
-For me, it was a key way of sampling delicacies from the rich larder of Scotland’s coastline and highlands, brilliantly assembled and cooked, and of tapping into the Scottish spirit, creativity and (wine) history.
+For me, it was a key way of sampling delicacies from the rich larder of Scotland’s coastline and highlands.
+The dishes were brilliantly assembled and cooked, tapping into the Scottish spirit, creativity and (wine) history.
 I also got to enjoy the beauty of the Scottish coastline on the train up.